frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 These problem types demonstrate how C++'s performance and rich standard library can be leveraged to create optimal solutions in competitive programming scenarios.

 By mastering these C++20 techniques, you'll be well-equipped to tackle a wide range of competitive programming challenges.
 Whether you're dealing with large-scale data processing, intricate algorithmic puzzles, or time-critical optimizations, the strategies outlined in this guide will provide you with the tools to write faster, more efficient code.
-This knowledge not only enhances your performance in competitions but also deepens your understanding of C++ and algorithmic thinking, skills that are valuable beyond the competitive arena.
+This knowledge not only boosts your performance in competitions but also deepens your understanding of C++ and algorithmic thinking, skills that are valuable beyond the competitive arena.

 # 2. C++ Competitive Programming Hacks